 Lesson 1.
 Reinforce your branding, like GoDaddy does.

 Successful Facebook pages reinforce their company branding in the cover photos and profile images.
-GoDaddy does it well: the visuals they use on the page are directly linked to the company name and its unique style.
+GoDaddy does it well: the visuals they use on the page are directly link to the company name and its unique style.
 To do that, you need to invest in the design.
 It doesn’t have to be very expensive, but consistency with your branding, creativity, and an attractive look are a must.

 Lesson 2.
 Use your banner image to post the website link, like Cure International does.